 Fannie Mae and Freddie Mac offer affordable housing products.
 For example, Fannie Neighbors is aimed at increasing homeownership in areas designated as underserved by HUD, in low-to moderate-income, or minority census tracts.
 It adds "underwriting flexibility" to Fannie Mae's My Community Mortgage offering and to the Community Homebuyer's Program products by removing the income limits if the property is located in one of these areas.

 A relationship in which one person (the principal or client) delegates authority to another (the agent) to act on behalf of the principal in certain business transactions.
 This creates a fiduciary relationship, which imposes certain responsibilities on the agent who acts in this capacity.

 A person who has been appointed to act on behalf of another for a particular transaction.

-Loan products aimed at borrowers whose credit/other issues make them less suitable for a prime mortgage program.
+Loan products aimed at borrowers whose credit score or other issues make them less suitable for a prime (A+) mortgage program.

 Any feature of a property that increases its value or desirability.
 These might include natural amenities such as location or proximity to mountains, or man-made amenities like swimming pools, parks or other recreation.

 A federal law enacted to eliminate discrimination against people with disabilities in employment, public accommodations (housing), government services, public transportation and communications.